-Scott is 45 years old and lives in Matlock, Derbyshire and is married to Jo.
 Scott is Chief Executive of East Midlands Chamber (Derbyshire, Nottinghamshire, Leicestershire), a membership, business support and representation organisation located on Dunston Technology Park, Chesterfield.
+Scott lives in Matlock, Derbyshire and is married to Jo.

 Scott has been Chief Executive of East Midlands Chamber (Derbyshire, Nottinghamshire, Leicestershire) since September 2015.
 He has worked for the Chamber since 1999 in various roles including Deputy Chief Executive and Director of Operations.